ThirdProjectDev/rnApp2021/README.md

 Also to run this application, some lines must be commented out in Android/app/src/main/java/MainApplication.java:
 * lines 37 - 41

 You run this application in terminal or bash with npx react-native start.
-To start the android application run npx react-native run-android.
+To start the android application run 'npm run android'.
-To start the ios application run npx react-native run-ios
+To start the ios application run 'npm run ios'

 ## License
 MIT